Montana/travis-regula/README.md

 ## Travis CI

+All of the `.travis.yml` file was made by me (Montana Mendy).
 Just some crucial points to go over for the `.travis.yml`:

 ```yaml